triflicacid/triflic-script/README.md

 Input maths problems to be solved.
 Supports dynamic operators, variables and functions.

+## Execution Methods
+- `cli.js` - prompt a console-based CLI
+- `discord.js` - connect to a discord bot and listens on a particular channel (defined as `BOT_TOKEN` and `CHANNEL` in `.env`)
+  Type `!start` to start the maths environment.
+Everything after this point will be fed into the engine.
+Type `!close` to close session.

 ## Implicit Multiplication
 Multiplication operations are inserted automatically between tokens in the following cases: let two tokens in sequence be `a` and `b`: